sigmod/sqlpp/document.md

 | ^        |  Exponentiation.                                                               | SELECT 3^5;       |

 #### <a id="Collection operators">Collection operators
+Collection operators are used for membership tests (IN, NOT IN) or empty collection tests (EXISTS, NOT EXISTS).

 | Operator   |  Purpose                                     | Example    |
 |------------|----------------------------------------------|------------|
 | IN         |  Membership test.                            | SELECT * FROM TweetMessages tm <br>WHERE tm.user.lang IN ["en", "de"]; |